QuoQA-NLP/MRC_Baseline/README.md

 ## Project Overview

 The task is to find the answer to a question from a given text.
 Both answerable and unanswerable questions are present, and performance is evaluated based on Exact Match criteria.
 The machine reading comprehension is in the form of Extractive Question Answering, where the goal is to locate the answer span within the context.

+**One of the biggest challenges of the competition was that it wasn't just a contest between startups and other companies, but also that the computational hardware for both training and inference was limited to a 10-core CPU and an Nvidia T4 GPU**.
+The repository below provides instructions on how to replicate the 2nd place solution from the NIPA AI competition.

 ## Methodology and Reproduction Commands